nsrau/azure-docs.it-it/articles/data-explorer/follower.md

             "type": "string",
             "defaultValue": "",
             "metadata": {
-                "description": "Name of the leader cluster to create."
+                "description": "The resource ID of the leader cluster."
             }
         },
         "defaultPrincipalsModificationKind": {